Noxilex/Projet-MS/README.md

-# Projet-MS
+# RainbowLines
-Projet-MS is a simple and creative way of expressing your creativity by moving around a point on the screen using your arrow keys.
+RainbowLines is a simple and creative way of expressing your creativity by moving around a point on the screen using your arrow keys.

-This utility tool provide beautilful and colorful shapes which may be used for icons or logos creations.
+This utility tool provides beautilful and colorful shapes which may be used for icons or logos creations.

 ## Controls
 - Arrow keys: move directions